lhehnke/reddit-data/CorrelAid_Reddit.md

 ## Today I learned...

-Any final guesses before I finally reveal what both the thread opener and we learned today?
+Any final guesses before I reveal what both the thread opener and we learned today?

 3...